PANS and PANDAS: Frequently Asked Questions

 The percentage of children requiring IVIG treatments is significantly mitigated by early detection and diagnosis, response to proper protocol and access to CPAE clinics.
 For example, increased awareness coupled with the CPAE clinics unique ability to provide multi-discipline care, has reduced IVIG recipients from approximately 20% to 10% in some regional areas.

-Will New CPAE/PANS Clinics Be Able To Participate In “World-Class” Research Conducted By The CPAE/PANS University Partners?
+Will New CPAE or PANS Clinics Be Able To Participate In “World-Class” Research Conducted By The CPAE/PANS University Partners?

 Yes.
 The CPAE/PANS University Partners was founded on the principle that national and global world-class research initiatives are shared with the multiple CPAE/PANS partners.

-Do standards and protocols exist for CPAE disorders?
+Do standards and protocols exist for PANS and PANDAS?

 Yes.
 The standard of care and protocols to diagnose and treat children with PANS/PANDAS, has been established in collaboration with the NIMH, the CPAE Center of Excellence and other university partners.